UFC schedule: Fight cards, times, locations, odds and how to watch UFC 290

-UFC schedule: Fight cards, times, locations, odds and how to watch, including Tom Aspinall vs. Marcin Tybura
+UFC schedule: Fight cards, times, locations, odds and how to watch, including UFC 291 – Poirier-Gaethje 2

 Plan your fight nights ahead with our UFC fight schedule.
 Included below are all of the UFC's upcoming Fight Night cards and pay-per-events with announced bouts.
 We'll also include any odds that are posted at BetMGM.
 Check back often as this list will be updated as new fights are scheduled.